Jianbin-IBM/ibm-cp4d-silver-bullet-deployment/README.md

 - Support Python/R Scripts, Python/R notebooks, R Shiny.
 - Support "batch job"  and "online" deployment
 - Support all ML frameworks, as long as it can be done with python/R.
-- It provided one line deployment script to enable CI/CD.
 - Email notification can be enabled if there is an accessible SMTP server.
   It is particularly useful when python/R failed due to bugs or imperfect data.
 - Contain **stderr** and **stdout** in job logs and easy to know what happened in detail.

 Authors: Jianbin Tang, jbtang@au1.ibm.com; Rutvik Dave, Rutvik.Dave@ibm.com